Pmvita/ObjectDetector/README.md

 4. Open your browser and navigate to the URL shown (usually `http://localhost:5173`)

-5. Allow camera permissions when prompted
+5. Allow camera permissions when prompted - the webcam will start automatically

 ### Python Version